Medical Billing and Coding

 How do I prepare for my certification exam?

 The biggest tip to passing a certification exam is: take the preparation courses!
-And that includes the medical terminology and anatomy courses, because this knowledge is essential to your career.
+And that includes the medical terminology, anatomy, and pathophysiology courses, because this knowledge is essential to your career.
 Each course is an investment that will profit you many times over.

 What are the advantages of training with AAPC?